 Evaluators rate test takers in real time.
 During the test, each evaluator writes comments based on the evaluation criteria (PDF).
-At the end of the test, the test taker leaves the room and each evaluator independently rates the prospective GSI using the holistic rating scale (PDF).
-Evaluators then discuss the linguistic strengths and weaknesses of the test taker to reach a final rating.
+At the end of the test, the candidate leaves the room and each evaluator independently rates the prospective GSI using the holistic rating scale (PDF).
+Evaluators then discuss the linguistic strengths and weaknesses of the candidate to reach a final rating.

-- Test takers are not rated relative to each other.
+- candidates are not rated relative to each other

-- Test takers’ ability to teach is not rated.
+- a candidate's ability to teach is not rated

-- A test report is sent to departments within 48 hours of test administration.
-View a sample test report (PDF).
+- test reports are sent to departments within 48 hours of test administration

 Video of Sample Tasks